 3. Healthy lifestyle changes

-A healthy lifestyle [mfn] Farhud, D., & Aryan, Z. (2018).
+A healthy lifestyle 15 Farhud, D., & Aryan, Z. (2018).
 Circadian Rhythm, Lifestyle and Health: A Narrative Review.
-Iranian journal of public health47(8), 1068–1076. [/mfn] helps in reducing circadian rhythm disorder symptoms and, therefore, experts suggest patients follow a well-planned daily routine.
+Iranian journal of public health, 47(8), 1068–1076. helps in reducing circadian rhythm disorder symptoms and, therefore, experts suggest patients follow a well-planned daily routine.
 This routine may include a scheduled meal time, a good sleep hygiene regime, adequate exercise, limited intake of caffeine and alcohol, etc.

 Takeaway

-A healthy body clock is central to our sound mental and physical well-being as well as everyday functioning.
-Therefore it is important to listen to your body clock and maintain it well.
-Due to hectic schedules and disruptive lifestyles, it may not be always possible to stick to habits that ensure a sound circadian rhythm.
+A healthy body clock is essential for both mental and physical well-being, as well as for maintaining smooth daily functioning.
+That’s why it’s important to listen to your body’s natural rhythms and take steps to preserve them.
+However, in today’s fast-paced world, hectic schedules and irregular lifestyles can make it difficult to maintain habits that support a balanced circadian rhythm.

 At A Glance

-1. The body clock is an internal mechanism that periodically schedules the body’s activities and functions in living beings.
+- The body clock, or circadian rhythm, is an internal system that regulates the timing of essential physiological and behavioral functions in living organisms.

-5. Disruptions in the body clock can lead to several mental and physical health conditions.
+- When the body clock is disrupted, it can lead to various mental and physical health problems, including fatigue, mood disorders, and metabolic issues.

 Frequently Asked Questions (FAQs)